gregja/zdogXperiments/README.md

 (*5) inspired by an example excerpt of the book of Nikolaus Gradwohl : "Processing 2: Creative Programming Hotshot", Packt Publishing 2013

+(*6) inspired by a pen of Hankuro : https://codepen.io/hankuro/pen/LrbVrx

 ------------------